sjinthehouse/automlForImages/README.md

 In addition to controlling the model algorthm used, you can also tune hyperparameters used for model training.
 While many of the hyperparameters exposed are model-agnostic, some are task-specific and a few are model-specific.

-The following tables list out the details of the hyperparameters  and their default values for each -
+The following tables list out the details of the hyperparameters  and their default values for each:

 <b>Model-agnostic hyperparameters</b>